Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Greenvale-Bulla has 71 active public transport stops operating, all of which are bus stops.
-These are serviced by four different routes that together provide 1911 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents located an average of 345 meters from the nearest stop.
+Greenvale-Bulla has 71 active public transport stops, all of which are bus stops.
+Four routes serve these stops, together offering 1911 weekly passenger trips.
+The area's transport accessibility is rated good, with residents on average located 345 meters from the nearest stop.

-On average, there are 273 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.
+On average, there are 273 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport